Performance and Complexity Trade-off Optimization of Speech Models During Training

 \subsection{Knowledge distillation}

-This method first selects a teacher model that performs well on a particular task.
-The teacher's outputs are then used to guide the training of a smaller student model, akin to selecting the ``winning ticket'' of the Lottery Ticket Hypothesis in advance, thereby preserving essential predictive capabilities while reducing complexity.
+This method first selects a teacher model that performs well on a particular task, \reviewhl{typically based on empirical criteria}.
+The teacher's outputs are then used to guide the training of a student model \reviewhl{with smaller capacity}, akin to selecting the ``winning ticket'' of the Lottery Ticket Hypothesis in advance, thereby preserving essential predictive capabilities while reducing complexity.
 Although this approach has been successfully applied to speech machine learning tasks~\cite{liu2019, gandhi2023, xue2023, woo2024}, it faces challenges, including reliance on the quality of the teacher model, increased training difficulty, and potential information loss during distillation.
 Additionally, biases and errors in the teacher model may be transferred to the student, potentially affecting its performance and generalization.